rowland007/Cyber-Playbook/docs/glossary.md

 - **Stakeholder** - Any individual who may be affected by a business decision.
 The term may refer to just about anyone who has some interest in a company or its products; however, it specifically excludes shareholders, who are officially part owners of the company (PC Magazine, 2019).
 - **Statistical Techniques** - The analysis of intrusion detection based on a pattern of numbers or a sequence of steps taken by the attacker.
 - **Stealth Mode** - Taking place in secret.
 Stealth mode often refers to the policy of startups, when companies are developing unique products, or the policy of established companies when they are creating something new.
 Everyone is sworn to secrecy, and a low profile is kept until launch time (PC Magazine, 2018).
+- **Steganography** - Embedding data within other data to conceal it.
 - **Strategic Alignment** - The process and the result of linking an organization's structure and resources with its strategy and business environment (PC Magazine, 2019).
+- **Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis** - An organizational study used to determine the strengths, weaknesses, opportunities, and threats that relate to the organization, as well as to its external opportunities and threats.
 - **Structured Design** - A set of tools, concepts, and strategies involving hierarchical partitioning in a top-down manner, using coupling and cohesion analysis to refine the design (Robertson & Robertson, 2013).
 - **Structured Programming** - The convention, first proposed by the Italians Böhm and Jacopini, that computer programs are written using only selection and repetition to join the statements.
 This is commonly, and somewhat incorrectly, known as “goto-less” programming (Robertson & Robertson, 2013).
+- **Subdirectory** - A directory contained within another directory.
 - **Subtype** - An entity that has its own unique characteristics and also shares the characteristics of its supertype entity (Robertson & Robertson, 2013).
 - **Supertype** - A generalized entity.
 Its business role and its attributes are common to all subtypes (Robertson & Robertson, 2013).
+- **Symmetric Encryption** - A method of encryption that uses the same key for encrypting and decrypting data.
 - **Systems Analysis and Design** - The examination of a problem and the creation of its solution (PC Magazine, 2019).
 - **Systems Development Life Cycle (SDLC)** - The sequence of events in the development of an information system (application), which requires mutual effort on the part of both the user and technical staff (PC Magazine, 2019).